Franc1sco/Franug-AutoInviter/README.md

 The receptor server need to allow rcon connections requests from the others servers.

+## If you want to use the "Dev" version, you need to add a database entry to databases.cfg called "autoinviter".

 ## Cvars:
 ```
 sm_autoinviter_username "" // Steam login username.